 Why do I need Ubiquinol as a dietary supplement?

 Your body produces normal coenzyme Q10, also known as ubiquinone, in every cell in the body and converts it to ubiquinol.
 From around 30 years of age, your body will no longer produce as much coenzyme Q10 and its ability to convert coenzyme Q10 to ubiquinol will decrease.

 Some prescription medications can further reduce the amount of coenzyme Q10 that your body produces.
-In addition, some health problems, such as stress, fatigue, and aging, can lower the level of coenzyme Q10 in the body.
+In addition, some health problems, such as stress, fatigue, and ageing, can lower the level of coenzyme Q10 in the body.
 A ubiquinol dietary supplement can replenish the necessary amounts of ubiquinol in the body.